-The following procedures must be adhered to for proper check out.
+The following procedures must be adhered to for proper check-out.

-- Student must be signed-out through the school office prior to leaving school. - Student will be released to authorized adults only that are on the checkout form. - Checkout requests via telephone will not be approved, except in situations where a family emergency involving a serious illness or death of an immediate family member is involved. - Where there is evidence that the welfare of the student is at risk, the school reserves the right to refuse check out.
-(Example: Impaired parent trying to check out a student.)
+- Students must be signed out through the school office before leaving school. - The student will be released to authorized adults only that are on the checkout form. - Checkout requests via telephone will not be approved, except when a family emergency involving a serious illness or death of an immediate family member is involved. - Where there is evidence that the student is at risk, the school reserves the right to refuse to check out.
+(Example: An impaired parent trying to check out a student.)